 This research suggests that humans are beginning to consume more than can be produced, and in the next century, poverty and hunger rates will skyrocket.
 Therefore, governments across the world, both world powers and small nations, need to begin considering deep space exploration as a viable and long term solution to the strife that is to come.

-How does resource depletion threaten humanity?
+How does the paper connect resource depletion to space exploration?

 What is the role of climate change in the argument for space colonization?